telemetry.ts file in Flyde codebase.

 sanitizeValue is defined as shown below:

-sanitize here means sensitive info gets redacted and if the value is of type object, it returns [Object]
+sanitize here means sensitive info gets redacted and if the value is of type object, it returns [Object].

 About me: